python/cpython/Doc/reference/datamodel.rst

    associated class is either :class:`C` or one of its base classes, it is transformed into an unbound user-defined method object whose :attr:`im_class` attribute is :class:`C`.
-When it would yield a class method object, it is transformed into a bound user-defined method object whose :attr:`im_class` and :attr:`im_self` attributes are both :class:`C`.
+When it would yield a class method object, it is transformed into a bound user-defined method object whose :attr:`im_self` attribute is :class:`C`.
 When it would yield a static method object, it is transformed into the object wrapped by the static method object.
 See section :ref:`descriptors` for another way in which attributes retrieved from a class may differ from those actually contained in